nkinnan/esphome-pace-bms/README.md

-esphome-pace-bms
+# esphome-pace-bms
--

 This is an **ESPHome** component that supports "**paceic**" protocol **version 20 and 25** which is used by seemingly the majority of low-cost rack-mount Lithium Iron (LiFePO4) battery packs (but occasionally a different chemistry as well) manufactured in SE Asia.
 The BMS can be communicated with over **RS485** or **RS232** and is manufactured by PACE (or is a clone).
 It's used by many, many different manufacturers under different labels and branding.

-If you are a developer, the protocol implementation is fully portable with a clean interface in C++ with no dependencies on ESPHome or any other libraries (it does require C++17 support due to use of `std::optional`, though that could be removed easily).
+If you are a developer, the protocol implementation is fully portable with a clean interface in C++ and with no dependencies on ESPHome or any other libraries (it does require C++17 support due to use of `std::optional`, though that could easily be removed).
 Feel free to use it for whatever you wish, but a heads-up would be appreciated just so I know what's happening with it :)

 Example PACE BMS board:
 ![Example PACE BMS board (front)](images/example-board-front.png)